-A listed set of courses within a major or minor from which the student may select courses in which to enroll to meet requirements related to the major or minor.
-See also Electives.
+Controlled Electives A listed set of courses within a major or minor from which the student may select courses in which to enroll to meet requirements concentration.

-A group of basic courses taken by more than one kind of major or concentration.
+Core Requirements A group of basic courses taken by more than one kind of major or

+Corequisite

-Corequisite A course that must be taken simultaneously with another course.
+A course that must be taken simultaneously with another course.

+Course ID

-Course ID A permanent course designation consisting of three letters indicating academic department and three digits (four digits for graduate courses) indicating the particular course.
+A permanent course designation consisting of three letters indicating academic department and three digits (four digits for graduate courses) indicating the particular course.
 The first digit indicates the level at which the course is taught (1 for freshman, 2 for sophomore, 3 for junior, 4 for senior, 5 for master's).